Kyros (band): 2015–2016: Name change, split from GEP and release of EP

 On 24 September 2015, the band announced via Facebook, newsletter, and their website that they would be changing their name from Synaesthesia to Kyros, effective from the end of the European Spock's Beard tour of 2015, on which they were a supporting act.
-The band stated that this was due to a number of reasons, including legal complications, and the marking of a new period, as the debut album was originally a solo project of Shelby Logan Warne but had since gone on to become a fully fledged band with a creative style heading in a vastly different direction from their debut album.
+This marked a new period, as the debut album was originally a solo project of Warne but had since gone on to become a fully-fledged band with a creative style heading in a vastly different direction from their debut album.

-Within the same announcement, the band stated that they would no longer be working with Giant Electric Pea due to "creative differences".
+Within the same announcement, the band stated that they would no longer be working with Giant Electric Pea due to "creative differences."
 This led to the band announcing that not only would they be releasing their second album independently, but they would also be producing, mixing, mastering, pressing, and promoting the album independently, taking influence from bands such as Marillion who are known to work independently from major record labels and finance their albums using crowdfunding.

 To help fund their new album, as part of the same announcement, the band cited that they would be independently releasing a limited edition pressing of an EP titled BETA.
 It was the first independent release from the band, with all work including mixing and album art undertaken by members of the band.
 The BETA EP contained three work-in-progress tracks from the band's then-upcoming album and three demos from the recording and writing sessions of their debut album.

 Following the release of the band's BETA EP, their social media posting and presence dramatically dropped whilst they continued to work on what would eventually become their second studio album, the double album Vox Humana.